ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-checkbox">Checkbox</h4>

 `ionChange` is no longer emitted when the `checked` property of `ion-checkbox` is modified externally. `ionChange` is only emitted from user committed changes, such as clicking or tapping the checkbox.

+<h4 id="version-7x-datetime">Datetime</h4>

+`ionChange` is no longer emitted when the `value` property of `ion-datetime` is modified externally. `ionChange` is only emitted from user committed changes, such as clicking or tapping a date.

 <h4 id="version-7x-input">Input</h4>